 What is Arthritis

 Arthritis is a type of joint disorder characterized by pain, stiffness and inflammation in the affected parts of the body.
-There are many different forms of arthritis, including osteoarthritis (degenerative joint disease), rheumatoid arthritis, psoriatic arthritis, and various other forms of autoimmune disease based arthritis.
+There are many different forms, including osteoarthritis (degenerative joint disease), rheumatoid arthritis, psoriatic arthritis, and various other forms of autoimmune disease based arthritis.

 Determining Social Security Disability

 The Social Security Administration (SSA) recognizes that arthritis can be a disabling condition.
-However, SSA will not automatically find you disabled simply because you suffer from this condition or you can show that you have been diagnosed with arthritis.
-Instead, under SSA’s rules there are basically two ways to show that your arthritis is disabling.
+However, SSA will not automatically find you disabled simply because you suffer from this condition or you can show that you have been diagnosed with it.
+Instead, under SSA’s rules there are basically two ways to show that your infliction is disabling.

 Option #1: Meet or Equal a Medical Listing